-Steve Byrne, GSPCA Manager says: “With the Shelter so busy we are looking to recruit new volunteers.
-Volunteering is an amazing experience which has so many benefits, from helping the animals and our work, to improving your CV and meeting new people, to learning new skills.”
+Steve Byrne, GSPCA Manager says: “We have a huge array of voluntary roles and opportunities and we're especially keen to hear from those wanting to help with hedgehogs, and also in our kennels whether it be for a few hours or full days each week.
+Volunteering is an amazing experience which has so many benefits from helping the animals and our work to improving your CV, meeting new people to learning new skills.”

 If you know dogs, you know that they can never get enough when it comes to walks… and that also goes for the dogs in temporary care at the animal shelter.
 The team needs help to exercise the dogs in their care and they are keen to hear from people who can walk the dogs and generally help out in the kennels, whether it's for a few hours or a few days each week.